rylero/ObjectDetectionCoprocessor/README.md

 ## Acknowledgements

-- The RF-DETR model used in this project is sourced from **Roboflow**.
-- Special thanks to the Roboflow team — check out their [GitHub repository](https://github.com/roboflow/rf-detr) and blog post.
+- The RF-DETR model used in this project is sourced from **Roboflow**, special thanks to the Roboflow team — check out their [GitHub repository](https://github.com/roboflow/rf-detr) and [site](https://blog.roboflow.com/rf-detr/).
-- This project uses **ONNX Runtime** for model inference and **OpenCV** for image processing.